THE EARLY YEARS

 This very early version of CARBURETOR DUNG jammed about 3 times, doing covers of BLACK SABBATH’s songs and trying to write our own tunes in the style of VOIVOD and DIE KREUZEN, (at least that was the idea in Joe’s head) â€“ but the band never managed to go further than the rehearsal studio at the Wilayah Complex: crap jamming sessions and a few group pictures taken in the complex’s toilet.

 Later Ogy left KL to live in Penang, while Bart formed a death metal band called TORMENTOR.
 Che Mat went on to play with many local, more stablished underground bands including SILENT DEATH and NAKED BUTTERFLY, and also doing sessions for big names such as SHEILA MAJID!

-read more about Ogy’s previous band, the mighty Black Metal pioneers Rator here
+read more about Ogy’s previous band, the mighty Black Metal pioneers RATOR here

 Carburetor Dung MK I ’91-’95

-Around mid-92, the band changed name to Carburetor Dung (a name previously used by Joe’s first ever band in 1990).
-Ex-Malaria and Stoned Crows drummer Shahlan joined in during the same time as Adam was not able to make it regularly while Azreen left due to his studies (he later formed Subculture).
+In early 1992, Joe Kidd, who at the time was playing with his band DEFLOWERED, joined in on bass for one or two sessions, before handling the guitar.
+Around mid-92, the band changed name to CARBURETOR DUNG (a name previously used by Joe’s first ever band in 1990; see above).
+A fellow Terengganu friend of Joe’s, Ex-MALARIA and ex-STONED CROWS drummer Shahlan joined in during the same time as the name change, this was because drummer Adam couldn’t make it to rehearsals regularly; while guitarist Azreen left due to his studies (he later formed SUBCULTURE).

-The band at that moment was:
+The band at that moment in mid-1992 were: